 Mathematics is a scientific discipline designed to meet the future intellectual and employment demands of a technologically-aware society.
-It covers the interface between mathematics and computing and brings in additional aspects of data analysis, pattern processing, and mathematically-oriented internet technologies.
+It covers the interface between mathematics and the sciences and engineering and brings in additional aspects of data analysis, pattern processing, and mathematically-oriented internet technologies.

-The Mathematics Group at Aston University provides the undergraduate teaching and learning experience of mathematics to the Joint Honours course, and also to other Academic Groups within the School of Engineering & Applied Science.
+The Mathematics Group in the School of Engineering and Applied Science at Aston University provides the undergraduate teaching and learning experience of mathematics within Single Honours and Joint Honours (together with Aston Business School) courses.
 We carry out leading-edge research in the broad fields of 'machine intelligence', statistical inference, coding and communication, complexity, nonlinear stochastic equations and information processing.

-You are able to choose from Single, Major, Combined and Minor Honours courses in mathematics.
-Depending on your course you will spend from 1/3 (for a Minor) to all (for a Single) of your time studying mathematics.
-In the first year, your studies incorporate an expansion of A level mathematical techniques.
+You are able to choose from Single and Joint Honours courses in mathematics.
+Depending on your course you will spend from 50% or 67% (for Joint Honours) to 100% (for Single Honours) of your time studying mathematics.
+In the first and second years, you are taught fundamental and intermediate level university mathematics.
 The final year allows you to choose specialist options to change the emphasis of your degree.
 Modules can be more industry oriented, focusing on the applications of mathematics associated with finance, information science and data modelling or concentrate on the more traditional mathematics subject areas.

 To explore some of these topics in more depth, click the links below.